Skip to main content

 Project description

 SBOMs are typically managed in UI tools like Dependency Track.
-While providing a nice UI, these tools require additional infrastructure and are far removed from the development process.
-The last thing your DevOps team needs is another external tool that it needs to manage and integrate with its CICD practices.
+While such tools provide a nice UI, they require additional infrastructure and are far removed from the development process.
+The last thing a DevOps team needs is another external tool to manage and integrate into existing CI/CD practices.

-• enable your DevOps team to manage SBOM where it originates: with the code
+• Enable your DevOps team to manage SBOMs where they originate: with the code

-• track SBOM and your VEX analysis using established git practices
+• Track SBOM and VEX analysis using established git practices

-• analyze vulnerabilities and update VEX analysis from the console or in your favorite IDE
+• Analyze vulnerabilities and update VEX records from the console, your favorite IDE or with bogrod's console TUI

 Features